 - These water heaters produce hot water on demand, about 2-3 gallons per minute.

 - The initial cost is higher than that of a traditional water heater.

-- To replace the traditional water heater with that of a tankless, it may cost more due to it being a little more complicated.
+- To replace a traditional water heater with a tankless, it may cost more due to it being a little more complicated.

 While there are obvious reasons that a tankless water heater’s benefits outweigh the traditional tank heater, there are cons to each of the options.
 It may be in someone’s best interest to invest in a tankless water heater, as the pros are much stronger than the cons, but the initial cost may deter someone from doing so.

-There is rarely a “right” answer, as every situation always has varying circumstances.
-For the best option, examine your situation and decide what works best for you!
+There is rarely a “right” answer, as every situation has varying circumstances.
+For the best option, examine your situation and decide what works for you!